 - A big benefit of making a weekly plan: you probably won’t need to spend time each morning on a daily plan.
 If no major disruptions have occurred since you made your weekly plan, you can simply get down to work each day, knowing that you’ve figured out your priorities and are good to go.

-Would you like a free copy of my weekly checklist?
+Would you like a copy of my weekly planning checklist?

 Suggested process and principles: